ibm-cloud-architecture/cloudpak-for-applications/README.md

 ```
 git clone https://github.com/ibm-cloud-architecture/cloudpak-for-applications.git
 cd cloudpak-for-applications
-git checkout liberty
+git checkout spring
 ```

 ### Create the Security Context Constraint
 In order to deploy and run the WebSphere Liberty Docker image in an OpenShift cluster, we first need to configure certain security aspects for the cluster.
-The `Security Context Constraint` provided [here](https://github.com/ibm-cloud-architecture/cloudpak-for-applications/blob/liberty/Deployment/OpenShift/ssc.yaml) grants the [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) that the WebSphere Liberty Docker container is running under the required privileges to function correctly.
+The `Security Context Constraint` provided [here](https://github.com/ibm-cloud-architecture/cloudpak-for-applications/blob/spring/Deployment/OpenShift/ssc.yaml) grants the [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) that the WebSphere Liberty Docker container is running under the required privileges to function correctly.

-A **cluster administrator** can use the file provided [here](https://github.com/ibm-cloud-architecture/cloudpak-for-applications/blob/liberty/Deployment/OpenShift/ssc.yaml) with the following command to create the Security Context Constraint (SCC):
+A **cluster administrator** can use the file provided [here](https://github.com/ibm-cloud-architecture/cloudpak-for-applications/blob/spring/Deployment/OpenShift/ssc.yaml) with the following command to create the Security Context Constraint (SCC):

 ```
 cd Deployment/OpenShift